 Du 14 is located between C7 and T1 where your neck starts to meet your spine and is perhaps one of the reasons that scarves are traditionally worn in Winter.
 If left exposed this point is primely located for cold and wind to enter the body.
 In fact, the flu is described as a ‘wind invasion’ in CM.
 This point is used to excellent effect when a patient feels a cold developing.
 It’s quoted to work by ‘strengthening defensive and nutritive qi’.

 Increased Immunity Through Acupuncture

 I have a variety of options for treatment for colds and flu, depending on the type of infection.
 I can tailor the treatment to the symptoms you have.

 I treat imbalances between meridians to allow things to flow.
 A block between the ST and LI is usually connected to a blocked nose.

 I am able to balance things in your system, boost lung function through the lung channel and improve the quality of the blood through the spleen and liver channels.
 Strong blood creates flow and stops things from getting stuck and therefore causing issues.
 Lu 11 is a genius at banishing sore throats.

 Acupuncture also calms the central nervous system which allows your body to process stress effectively.
 Stress is one of the causes of immunosuppression: the mind and body reach overload and then no longer have the means to defend against invasion.

-The good news is, if you come to the clinic at the first sign of the cold or flu I can use points to move it on before it takes hold.
-If the infection has settled in I can usually shorten the length of and severity of the symptoms.
-The main goal is to avoid colds and flu all together.
+The good news is if you come to the clinic at the first sign of the cold or flu I can use points to move it on before it takes hold.
+If the infection has settled in I can usually shorten the length and severity of the symptoms.
+The main goal is to avoid colds and flu altogether.
 Imagine that?
-You’ll become the office favourite.
+You’ll become the office favorite.